fpgmaas/cookiecutter-poetry/docs/index.md

 pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

 To finalize the set-up for publishing to PyPi or Artifactory, see [here](./features/publishing.md#set-up-for-pypi).
 For activating the automatic documentation with MkDocs, see [here](./features/mkdocs.md#enabling-the-documentation-on-github).
+To enable the code coverage reports, see [here](./features/codecov).

 ## Acknowledgements